philipds2/BIO365-1/Assignment-8/README.md

 Please use R code to answer the following questions. **Your graphics should match the expected output exactly.** You may need to look at the documentation in R to specify the settings described below.

 1. A study by Miller, et al. compared the survival of two kinds of rainbow trout fry (babies): those born in a hatchery and those born in the wild.
 They released 4000 hatchery fry and 4000 wild fry into a stream that flows into Lake Superior.
 After one year, the researchers collected data on as many of these trout as they could.
 You can access the data here: http://whitlockschluter.zoology.ubc.ca/wp-content/data/chapter02/chap02q05FrySurvival.csv.
 Your code should download this data file, load it into R, and create a bar chart that illustrates the number of each type of trout that survived.
-You'll want to create a contingency table and pass that into the `barplot` function.
+You'll want to create a contingency table (see the `table` function) and pass that into the `barplot` function.
 Set the x-axis label to "Source".
 Set the y-axis label to "Number of fry survived".

 2. Using the data described in the previous problem, make a "grouped" bar chart that shows the number of "not caught" fish side by side with those that survived.
 You can see an example of how to create this type of chart [here](https://www.statmethods.net/graphs/bar.html).
 Set the x-axis label to "Outcome".
 Set the y-axis label to "Number of fry".
 Set the bar colors to blue and orange, respectively.
 Include a row legend.